 Sunday, December 15, 2013

 Being human, it's natural that we feel some uneasiness when we are ready to surrender ourselves totally to God.
 There is a little bit of that jumping-off-a-cliff-into-the-unknown feeling.
-In reality, not only you do not free-fall after jumping, the Lord takes right over, keeps you afloat and lifts you in time to new heights of freedom!
+In reality, not only you do not free-fall after jumping, the Lord catches you and lifts you to new heights of freedom!
 Then you know that God is solidly with you.